 The Collection Agent is useful in the following scenarios:

-To understand how to choose a data collection mechanisms for your environment, see Agent types.
+To understand how to choose a data collection mechanisms for your environment, see Data collection mechanisms.

 For information about setting up the Collection Agent, see Setting up Collection Agents.